-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+Reference benchmarks are indexes to How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+N/A measure whether the financial product attains the How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis? environmental or social characteristics that they N/A promote.
 How does the designated index differ from a relevant broad market index?
+N/A

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-Where can the methodology used for the calculation of the designated index be found?
+• Where can the methodology used for the calculation of the designated index be found?